dart-lang/test/doc/package_config.md

 ## Configuring Tags

-The `tag` field can be used to apply [test configuration](#test-configuration) to all tests [with a given tag][tagging tests].
-It takes a map from tag names to configuration maps.
+The `tag` field can be used to apply [test configuration](#test-configuration) to all tests [with a given tag][tagging tests] or set of tags.
+It takes a map from tag selectors to configuration maps.
 These configuration maps are just like the top level of the configuration file, except that they may not contain [runner configuration](#runner-configuration).

 [tagging tests]: https://github.com/dart-lang/test/blob/master/README.md#tagging-tests